-Sirloin is another popular choice.
-Chuck steak is affordable, but it comes with extra fat, so trimming is necessary.
-If you are willing to spend more, boneless short ribs are a great option.
+Sirloin is another popular option.
+While chuck steak is affordable, it requires trimming due to extra fat content.
+If you're willing to splurge a bit more, boneless short ribs are a fantastic choice.

 A naturally tough cut with plenty of connective tissue must be cooked long enough over low heat to make it tender.